-- 1. The Local Planning Authority consider that the residential use of the property has been abandoned, given the evidence submitted confirms it was last utilised in 1952, and as such the proposals cannot be regarded as for the extension of an existing dwellinghouse. - 2.
-The application does not provide any evidence of the marketing of the property for employment use or any financial information to assess the case whether the dwelling would be affordable for local needs, and the extensions would have an adverse impact on the landscape and architectural / historic features of the original building, contrary to the tests of Policy PSE 4 of the Denbighshire Local Development Plan, relating to the re-use and adaptation of rural buildings in open countryside. - 3.
-If the existing building is considered to be a dwelling for planning policy purposes, the scale and design of the proposed extensions are considered unacceptable, increasing the floor area of the original building by some 150%, dwarfing the original and having a detrimental visual impact on its character, contrary to Policy RD3 of the Denbighshire Local Development Plan and the Council's Supplementary Planning Guidance 1. - 4.
-The proposed alterations and extensions to the existing building do not reflect the simple character of the original dwelling, and the development would therefore be harmful to the character and appearance of the AONB, contrary to Policy VOE 2 of the Denbighshire Local Development Plan.
+- 1. The Local Planning Authority consider that the residential use of the property has been abandoned, given the evidence submitted confirms it was last occupied in 1952, and hence the proposals cannot be regarded as for the extension of an existing dwellinghouse. - 2.
+The application does not provide any evidence of the marketing of the property for employment use or any financial information to assess the case whether the dwelling would be affordable for local needs, contrary to the tests of Policy PSE 4 of the Denbighshire Local Development Plan, relating to the re-use and adaptation of rural buildings in open countryside.